vsranjitroshan/vsranjitroshan.github.io/index.md

 7. **Drone development for a national level robotics competition** [go](#projectg) <br />
 8. **Bicopter controller circuit design** [go](#projecth) <br />
 9. **Optical low cost tachometer circuit design** [go](#projecti) <br />
+10. **Robotic Arm design and circuit fabrication** [go](#projectj) <br />

 <a name="projecta"></a>

 Python API to automate belt drive design
 =============================================================================

 The Project involves the creation of an application to automate the design process of a flat-belt drive system.
 The manual design calculation is a tiresome process involving many substitutions in pre-derived formulae and in case of design failure during stress testing, the design process has to be repeated again from the beginning.
 This is not only a tiresome process but also an inefficient one.
 Thus with the advancement of faster computing and better user interfaces an application can be programmed or created to automate the above explained process.
-These programs can produce results with viable inputs in seconds.
-Design failure can be treated with absolute simplicity i.e. just by altering the input values and the rest of the process is executed once again automatically at the click of a button.
+These programs can produce results with viable inputs in milli-seconds.
+Design failure can be treated with absolute simplicity i.e. just by altering the input values and the rest of the process is executed once again automatically with a click.

 Github: <br />
 _Python API Screen:_